revenkroz/zend-rector/README.md

 This project contains [Rector rules](https://github.com/rectorphp/rector) to update your code from old Zend to not-so-old Zend.

-After upgrading, consider using other frameworks, like [Symfony](https://symfony.com/) 😏

 ## Install

 Install rector and this package: